 - 6.11 This indicator is identified as Core Output Indicator MG3(iv) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A. - 6.12 Paragraph III of the NPPF states that planning policies and decisions should encourage the effective use of land by re-using land that has been previously developed, provided that it is not of high environmental value.
 Local authorities may continue to consider the case for setting a locally appropriate target for the use of brownfield land.
-The objective of this indicator is therefore to identify the completed employment floorspace that was on previously developed land (see Annex 2 of NPPF for definition). - 6.13 71% of the permitted employment floorspace in Chelmsford City during 2016/17 was on previously developed land.
-It should be noted that a further 13% of permitted employment floorspace was permitted in existing agricultural buildings.
-Under current regulations change of use to existing agricultural buildings is not considered as previously developed land.
+The objective of this indicator is therefore to identify the completed employment floorspace that was on previously developed land (see Annex 2 of NPPF for definition). - 6.13 93% of the permitted employment floorspace in Chelmsford City during 2017/18 was on previously developed land.
+This is an improvement on the previous year where 71% of permitted employment floorspace was on previously developed land.

-Chelmsford City Council undertook an Employment Land Review in 2006 and a refresh in 2009.
 A new Employment Land Review was published in 2015 to inform the new Local Plan.
 This assesses the adequacy of the present employment land supply in meeting projected future need and targets.
 The review helps to ensure that Chelmsford City Council identifies a robust and defensible range of strategic and local employment sites.
 It also provide an evidence base from which to continue the monitoring of employment land in the future.